CHILD PROTECTION & SAFEGUARDING ADULTS AT RISK POLICY

 - Any allegation or suspicion of child abuse is reported to the appropriate authorities.
 The first port of call for advice and /or a referral to Children’s Social Care is the 24 hour help desk within Bromley Council 020-8464-3333 or the Multi-agency Safeguarding Hub (MASH) for the local authority area in which the child lives.

-- Where urgent issues of child protection are involved, the Management Board has the authority to suspend volunteers from working in the theatre
+- Where urgent issues of child protection are involved, the Management Board/Club Committee have, as appropriate, the authority to suspend volunteers from working in the theatre

 - Bromley Little Theatre will work with the appropriate local agencies, in particular Bromley Children’s Services and the local Police, to ensure that children are safeguarded through the effective operation of Bromley Little Theatre’s child protection procedures.